Joewus12345/openai-support-agent-demo/README.md

-  The setup command provisions `.venv-c4ai-v1` for `crawl4AI-agent/requirements.txt` and `.venv-c4ai-v2` for `crawl4AI-agent-v2/requirements.txt`, then injects a hook into each activation script (`bin/activate`, `Scripts/activate`, and `Scripts/Activate.ps1`) so `.env.scrapers` is sourced every time you activate either environment.
+  The setup command provisions `.venv-c4ai-v1` for `crawl4AI-agent/requirements.txt` and `.venv-c4ai-v2` for `crawl4AI-agent-v2/requirements.txt`, then injects a hook into every activation script (`bin/activate`, `Scripts/activate`, `Scripts/activate.bat`, and `Scripts/Activate.ps1`) so `.env.scrapers` is
+  sourced each time you activate either environment.
 Editing `.env.scrapers` therefore changes values like `AUTOMATION_BASE_URL` or `WOOCOMMERCE_API_BASE` for the next shell session without re-running the helper.
-During creation the script also runs `playwright install --with-deps chromium` inside each environment to satisfy the `AsyncWebCrawler` headless requirements.
+During creation the script also installs Playwright’s Chromium build inside each environment, using `--with-deps` automatically on Linux and the regular `install chromium` command on Windows/macOS so headless `AsyncWebCrawler` launches succeed on every OS.

 ## Demo Flow